open-make/openmakewebsite/content/blog/2022-12-06-interview-openmri/index.en.md

 supposed to be and how it in practice developed.
 Initially we wanted to have an open platform around open source imaging where people start working in one direction.
-We started off by providing simple visibility to the scientists something that was not there.
+We started off by providing simple visibility to the scientists, something that was not there.
 If they do open source, visibility inside the community is an extra effort.
 This is how it started.
 We highlight the projects, you get visibility, you get something back and you're in a way part of this community.
 But I think